Educator. Writer. Photographer.

 +Youth Development

-Since 2015, I have worked with underserved and underrepresented youth in the Washington County area of Oregon.
-I have collaborated with existing programs in different capacities and created and implemented diverse youth-focused programs.
-To read more and see all the programs I have been involved in, click here.
+Since 2015, I have dedicated my work to supporting underserved and underrepresented youth in Washington County, Oregon.
+I have collaborated with various programs in multiple capacities.
+Click here to learn more and explore the programs I’ve been involved with.

 Learning Designer

-My pedagogical approach to self-reflection and social justice enables me to create student-centered materials.
-My portfolio shows my experience analyzing, designing, developing, implementing, and evaluating instructional, curriculum, and materials designs.
-Click here to see my work and read more.
+My pedagogical focus on self-reflection and social justice drives me to create student-centered materials.
+My portfolio highlights my expertise in analyzing, designing, developing, implementing, and evaluating instructional strategies, curricula, and material designs.
+Click here to explore my work and learn more.

 Rethinking Our Values